 But such perversion is far from new.
 In fact, all societies throughout history fall short of the mark in regards to sex and male/female relations.
-(In Greek, the word we translate as sin means literally “missing the mark.”)
+(In New Testament Greek, the word we translate as sin literally means “missing the mark.”)

 And put simply, wrong thinking in the way men and women are viewed and view themselves causes dysfunction and sin.

 It gave us Westerns, where violent horror and gore were the expected finale.
 Superhuman good and bad guys landed hundreds of bone-breaking punches in fights with chairs broken over heads and lived through it.
-Or, in true cliché fashion, the fighter-heroes walked away shaking hands.
+Or often, in true cliché fashion, the fighter-heroes walked away shaking hands.
 What nonsense!

 This entertainment defined what a “real man”– the good guy – should be.
 At times this posited definition of manhood was barely hidden, such as in the opening sequence of The Rifleman, a TV Western in the late 1950s.
 The central character, Lucas McCain, strides down the dusty street, presumably in a shootout, as he holds his Winchester repeating rifle at his hips and slightly below his belt.
 The image was one of phallic “hot steel” blazing away, dispensing justice the way a “real man” does.
 Boomers were raised on this stupidity.

 These images of men’s roles were wrong.
-These images of women’s roles wrong too.
+The images of women’s roles wrong too.
 Both stand in opposition to God-ordained male/female roles.